mnx-solutions/incident-response-docs/docs/after/post_mortem_process.md

 ## Owner Responsibilities
 As owner of a post-mortem, you are responsible for the following,

-* Scheduling the post-mortem meeting (on the shared calendar) and inviting the relevant people (this should be scheduled within 5 business days of the incident).
+* Scheduling the post-mortem meeting (on the shared MNX-OOO calendar) and inviting the relevant people (this should be scheduled within 5 business days of the incident).
 * Updating the page with all of the necessary content.
-* Investigating the incident, pulling in whomever you need from other teams to assist in the investigation.
+* Investigating the incident, pulling in whomever you need from the team to assist in the investigation.
-* Creating follow-up JIRA tickets (_You are only responsible for creating the tickets, not following them up to resolution_).
+* Creating follow-up tickets or Asana Projects (_You are only responsible for creating the tickets, not following them up to resolution_).
 * Running the post-mortem meeting (_these generally run themselves, but you should get people back on topic if the conversation starts to wander_).
 * In cases where we need a public blog post, creating & reviewing it with appropriate parties.

 ## Post-Mortem Wiki Page
 Once you've been designated as the owner of a post-mortem, you should start updating the page with all the relevant information.

-1. (If not already done by the IC) Create a new post-mortem page for the incident.
+1. (If not already done by the On-Call Person) Create a new post-mortem page for the incident.

 1. Schedule a post-mortem meeting for within 5 business days of the incident.
 You should schedule this before filling in the page, just so it's on the calendar.
     * Create the meeting on the "Incident Post-Mortem Meetings" shared calendar.